trshaffer/noisemapper/README.md

                             each peak amplitude wil be divided by csf, defaults to 1.0
       -o OUT, --out OUT     Defaults to out.spice
+      -l INDUCTORS, --inductors INDUCTORS
+                            Sets of nearest inductors for each component.
+Defaults to inductors.json
       -p POWERTRACE, --powertrace POWERTRACE
                             Defaults to powertrace.csv
       -v, --verbose